TiesBos/EquiTrends/README.md

   coefficients.
 - `abs_placebo_coefficients`: A numeric vector with the absolute values of estimated placebo coefficients.
-- `placebo_coefficient_se`: A numeric vector with the standard errors of the placebo coefficients.
+- `placebo_coefficients_se`: A numeric vector with the standard errors of the placebo coefficients.
 - `significance_level`: The chosen significance level of the test.
 - `num_individuals`: The number of cross-sectional individuals in `data`.